Nigel Morris, investigations producer for BBC London, died just before Christmas from cancer aged 44.

 He also worked on John Pilger’s 2004 RTS winning feature documentary Stealing a Nation, the story of the US occupation of Diego Garcia, produced by Granada for ITV.

-Morris was an experienced marathon runner and after completing last year’s London Marathon in April and raising money for the charity War Child he felt unwell.
-He visited the doctor and was told he had stomach cancer.
-He underwent chemotherapy for several months keeping in touch with many of his friends in journalism and broadcasting.
+He was an experienced marathon runner and after completing last year’s London Marathon in April, and raising money for the charity War Child, he felt unwell and visited his doctor.
+He was told he had stomach cancer and underwent chemotherapy for several months, all the time keeping in touch with many of his friends in journalism and broadcasting.
 But the disease spread and his condition rapidly deteriorated.

-He passed away peacefully on 15 December with his family at his bedside.
-Nigel leaves a wife Marie and two children, Amelie and Noa.
+Nigel passed away peacefully on 15 December with his family at his bedside.
+He leaves a wife Marie and two children, Amelie and Noa.